gajju44/E-Learners/README.md

 3.Configure the database:

-Create a new database in MySQL.
+Create a new database in MySQL. (import the given file from databases directory in your database name it as lms)

 ## Usage